ricoandreaslepp/tools/keylogger/README.md

 * needs root permissions to get access to /dev/input/ folder

+# TO-DO
-* missing Windows version
+1) missing Windows version
-* finding the event file of the keyboard isn't automatic yet
+2) finding the event file of the keyboard isn't scripted
+3) keyboard mapping isn't complete in keylog_linux.h (m variable)

+Used for inspiration and help: https://github.com/nayan4755/linux_keylogger